Jasmin Huriwai

-Jasmin Huriwai (born 27 September 1993) is an Australian rugby union player.
-She plays for the Brumbies in the Super W competition.
+Jasmin Huriwai (born 27 September 1993) is an Australian rugby union & rugby league player.
+She plays for the New Zealand Warriors in the NRLW competition.

-Rugby career
+Rugby union career

 Huriwai was named at half-back in the Brumbies squad for the 2023 Super W season.
 Her try in the 66th minute helped her side defeat the Melbourne Rebels 30–23 in round four of the competition.
 She scored a try in round five when her side defeated the Western Force, 45–27, in Perth.

 Huriwai made her test debut for the Wallaroos against Fiji on 20 May 2023 at the Allianz Stadium.